-Following completion of this offering, the holders of shares of our outstanding common stock, or approximately % of our total outstanding common stock, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the 180-day lock-up agreements described above.
-See "Description of Capital Stock - Registration Rights."
+As of February 16, 2017, the holders of 7,242,903 shares of our outstanding common stock, or approximately 43% of our total outstanding common stock, are entitled to rights with respect to the registration of their shares under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.